 Due to our drinking water being, ahem, less than desirable regarding certain additives, impurities and such, I’ve been on the lookout for a water filter for some time.
 I drink a lot of water as I believe it’s important to health and wellbeing but I’m not terribly keen knowing I’m also taking in some additional properties – for me, it’s not just about the actual intake of impurities but also the fact that someone else is controlling what goes into public drinking water, if that makes any sense.
 But don’t mind me, I grew up a hippie kid so I’m always questioning authority in some way!

 In light of this, recently I purchased a ceramic water filter from Biome, an eco store situated here in Brisbane, Australia.
 I’m really happy with it and it feels fantastic drinking fresh, healthy water.
-The filters (or purifiers) are made by Southern Cross Pottery in New South Wales, an award winning pottery house.

 And Biome are offering 20% off all water purifiers until Wednesday!

 Some things to note:

 - There are loads of different colours and sizes (mine is a 9 litre in duck egg blue and is super pretty as you can see).

 - It fits easily on a kitchen bench in a small kitchen.

 - It produces clear, fresh tasting filtered water.